 Prerequisite(s): THBL 502 and THOT 500; or advanced placement/permission of instructor.
-Cross-listed as: THOT 601.

 This is an advanced exegetical seminar in a particular book or set of texts from the Old Testament.
 Students registering under the THBL designation will be expected to incorporate Hebrew translation regularly in their exegetical study.
 Students may repeat the course with different subtopics.
 (Offered occasionally)